be.ac.ua.broker.allocation.reserved

 public static long determineThresholdReservedOnDemand(InstanceSpecification inst)

-- the instance specification to determine the threshold value
+inst - the instance specification to determine the threshold value for

 determineReservedvsSpot